Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Local convergence

-Notice that, to the best of our knowledge, until now, local linear convergence is always proved for subspace algorithms assuming that the function is locally strongly convex or satisfies some PL-inequality \eqref{eq:pl}.
-In this section we prove that under a H\"{o}lderian error bound condition, and an additional mild assumptions on the rank of the Hessian at the local minima, we can prove local linear convergence.
+{We will further prove that $\kappa$ can be expressed as $\kappa=O(\frac{s}{n \tilde{\kappa}(\nabla^2 f(\bar x))})$, where $\tilde{\kappa}(\nabla^2 f(\bar x))$ is the ratio of the largest eigenvalue value over the smallest non-zero eigenvalue of $\nabla^2 f(\bar{x})$.} Notice that, to the best of our knowledge, until now, local linear convergence is always proved for subspace algorithms assuming that the function is locally strongly convex or satisfies some PL-inequality \eqref{eq:pl}.
+In this section we prove that under a H\"{o}lderian error bound condition, and an additional mild assumptions on the rank of the Hessian at the local minimizer, we can prove local linear convergence.
 More precisely let us denote by $r=\rank(\nabla^2f(\bar{x}))$, which measures the number of positive eigenvalues of $\nabla^2 f(\bar{x})$.
-We will first prove that, for any $\sigma \in (0,1)$, there exists $n_0$ such that if $n\ge n_0$ and $r\ge \sigma n$, then for any $x$ in the a neighborhood of $\bar{x}$, the function
+We will first prove, {under some assumption on the rank of the Hessian at $\bar{x}$ and on $s$,} that for any $x$ in the a neighborhood of $\bar{x}$, the function

 is strongly convex with high probability in a neighborhood of $0$.
 Let us fix $\sigma \in (0,1)$.
 We recall here that $P\in \mathbb{R}^{s\times n}$ is equal to $\frac{1}{\sqrt{s}}$ times a random Gaussian matrix.
 In this subsection, we make the following additional assumptions: